-Last year, 51.8 billion miles were traveled on the state highway system.
+Last year, 46.7 billion miles were traveled on the state highway system, a decline of 5.1 billion miles, mostly due to the pandemic.
 The majority of travel occurs on interstates and major routes.
-Interstates and major routes include just 5,542 miles of the 33,832 miles of highway in Missouri, but account for 77% of the travel.
+Interstates and major routes include just 5,556 miles of the 33,830 miles of highway in Missouri but account for 75% of the travel.
 Currently, 91% of these routes are in good condition as MoDOT has focused on improving and maintaining these routes over the last decade.